nafeeur/Newscord-Bot/README.md

 # Newscord-Bot
-A discord bot that employs News API to provide top news of the day from various categories in addition to a summary of the article using NLP and AI.
+A Python-based Discord bot that utilizes the News API to provide the top news of the day from various categories, along with a summary of the article using summary AI.
+It also utilizes the Wikipedia API to provide a brief summary of any Wikipedia articles.

 ## What it does
 So far the the bot has two command;